Doncaster St Leger Festival betting offer: get £40 in free bets with Paddy Power this week

 The Doncaster St Leger Festival is always a highlight of the horse racing calendar.
 The four-day festival always serves up a feast of top-class Flat racing action, and this year's meeting looks no exception.

-The action on day two, which is headlined by the Doncaster Cup (3.00), gets under way at 1.15pm on Friday and Paddy Power are here to help you have a enjoyable and successful Doncaster St Leger Festival.
+The action on day three, which is headlined by the season's the final Classic, the Betfred St Leger (3.35), gets under way at 1.50pm on Saturday.
+Paddy Power are here to help you have a enjoyable and successful Doncaster St Leger Festival.

 Signing up with Paddy Power is fast, secure and straightforward – and this guide will show you the simple steps to take to join Paddy Power and grab your £40 Doncaster St Leger Festival free bet to place on any of the races this week.